Volume Flow and Temperature Rise in Pumps

 Sponsored Links

 No pump is perfect with 100% efficiency.
-The energy lost in friction and hydraulic losses are transformed to heat - heating up the fluid transported through the pump.
+Energy lost in friction and hydraulic losses transforms to heat - heating up the fluid transported through the pump.

 The temperature rise can be calculated as